PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Related Works

-The methods presented in \cite{li2023autotrans, wang2024impact}, which serve as our baseline, employ an ESDF to represent the environment, approximate the quadrotor and payload with spheres, and parameterize the states and inputs via polynomials. \cite{wang2024impact} reports an ablation study comparing the computational times and success rates of their method with IPOPT-MP, a state-based global planning approach.
+The method presented in \cite{li2023autotrans, wang2024impact}, serves as our primary baseline, employs an ESDF to represent the environment, approximates the quadrotor and payload with spheres, and parameterizes the states and inputs via polynomials. \cite{wang2024impact} reports an ablation study comparing the computational times and success rates of their method with IPOPT-MP, a state-based global planning approach.
 However, they omit the comparison of the optimized trajectory times of their method with IPOPT-MP, and do not address navigation close to obstacles in maze-like environments.
-We demonstrate that by using the native state-based modeling and a non-conservative spatial workspace representation via polytopes, PolyFly outperforms the baseline in all test environments.
+We demonstrate that by using the native state-based modeling and a non-conservative spatial workspace representation via polytopes, PolyFly outperforms this method in all test environments.